C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 The acquisition of concepts related to number patterns is a prerequisite to the study of more abstract algebraic concepts.
 The exploration of various representations of number patterns facilitates the entry into the world of algebra.

-In the primary grades, certain representations facilitate the development of problem-solving, reasoning, and communication skills.
-The representations of number patterns explored in the primary division are made using concrete or semi-concrete materials (hundred chart, number pocket, number line, number grid), symbols, and oral descriptions.
+In the primary grades, certain representations facilitate the development of problem solving, reasoning, and communication skills.
+The representations of number patterns explored in the Primary Division are made using concrete or visual (semi-concrete) materials (hundreds chart, number pocket, number line, number grid), symbols, and oral descriptions.

 Examples of Representation Modes